What Is Hügelkultur? Benefits, Layers, and Step-by-Step Instructions

 Photo Credit: NayaDadara/Shuttestock

-How to Build a Hügelkultur Bed
+How to Build a Hügelkultur Bed (Step-by-Step)

 4. Next, lay the woody material into the dug-out area, starting with large logs or downed trees.
 Add a layer of branches and twigs.
-A mix of hard and softwoods is recommended.
+A mix of hard- and softwoods is recommended.
 Avoid using woods that are slow to rot, such as locust, cedar, or redwood, or any that release toxins that inhibit plant growth, such as black walnut.

 6. Continue to arrange the wood longitudinally and as tightly as possible.
-The pile can be as long and high as you like, but I suggest a 2- to 3-foot high bed as it’s easier to work with (and can last without water for two or three weeks).
+The pile can be as long and high as you like, but I suggest a 2- to 3-foot high bed as it’s easier to work with (and can last without water for 2 or 3 weeks).
 Some folks build them really tall, up to 5 or 6 feet high, but I would need heavy equipment to achieve that.

 7. Then, water the layers well.
 “When it sprouts mushrooms, you know it’s wet enough,” says Tim Murphy, a gardener in Kingston, New York.
 Fill in any cracks or spaces with grass, leaf litter, and manure.
 “The tighter, the better,” he adds.

 8. Finally, top off the bed with 2 to 3 inches of topsoil and a layer of mulch.
+Avoid overfilling by using our raised bed soil calculator.

 If you build this in the fall, let the whole thing settle over the winter, and it will be ready for planting next spring.